 Tippens follows this treatment protocol continuously and reports experiencing no side effects.
 He also reports that he knows more than 50 more people on the same treatment protocol.
 These patients have had success treating prostate, colon, colorectal, pancreatic, and non-small cell lung cancer.
 None of them have experienced any side effects either.

 Fenbendazole is sold under several different brand names, one of which is Panacur C from Merck, which is a canine dewormer.
 It comes in the form of granules containing 22.2 percent Fenbendazole.
 In other words, each gram of the product has 222 milligrams of active ingredient.

-Other forms of Fenbendazole that may be just as effective include a liquid form of the drug called Safe-Guard suspension.
+Other forms of Fenbendazole include a liquid form of the drug called Safe-Guard suspension.
 Other patients report using a type designed for tropical fish.

 Dosage and Treatment Protocol

 400 mg for dogs.
 Three days on, four days off to allow the liver to regenerate.

 If the treatment leads to a response and causes tumors to shrink, you can continue with the treatment into the long term.
 The drug is completely safe for all dogs, with only minimal precautions needed for dogs with liver disease.
 In fact, even then the likelihood is that Fenbendazole is much safer than chemotherapy due to its much lower toxicity.

 Cats should receive around 200 milligrams of the active ingredient.
 There is no need to be extremely accurate.
 In fact, a major study from 2000 found that even large doses lead to no adverse reactions.